quantumjim/Quantum-Computation-course-Basel/README.md

 # Quantum Computation and Error Correction

-This is a [course at the University of Basel](https://vorlesungsverzeichnis.unibas.ch/de/home?id=278317), given by James Wootton of [IBM Research](https://researcher.watson.ibm.com/researcher/view.php?person=zurich-JWO).
+This is a [course at the University of Basel](https://vorlesungsverzeichnis.unibas.ch/de/home?id=278317), given by [Dr James Wootton of IBM Research](https://researcher.watson.ibm.com/researcher/view.php?person=zurich-JWO).

 This repository reflects the version of the course given in 2023.
 For the 2020, 2021 and 2022 version see [here](https://github.com/quantumjim/Quantum-Computation-course-Basel/tree/2022).